fasrc/helmod/doc/README.md

 ## Build the rpm

-Now the package can be fully built:
+Now the rpm can be fully built:

 	fasrcsw-rpmbuild-Core -ba "$NAME-$VERSION-$RELEASE".spec